AndrzejLechrenski/badwolfbot/README.md

 ```
 where "yourdiscordtoken" is taken from the bot token you create at https://discord.com/developers/applications

+For the time being, "ffmpeg.exe" must be in the root directory.

 ## Execution :
 On windows, just use "run.bat"